global-input/content-transfer-example/README.md

 ## Mobile Content Transfer
-This example React application demonstrates how you can use the [Global Input App library](https://github.com/global-input/global-input-react) to achieve [mobile content transfer functionality](https://globalinput.co.uk/global-input-app/mobile-content-transfer) on a multi-device environment.
-Because of its simplicity, you may  consider this application as a "Hello World" example of using the [library](https://github.com/global-input/global-input-react) to achieve mobile integration.
+This example application demonstrates how you can use the [Global Input App library](https://github.com/global-input/global-input-react) to achieve [Content transfer](https://globalinput.co.uk/global-input-app/mobile-content-transfer) on a multi-device environment.
+Considering its simplicity, this application can serve as a "Hello World" example for introducing the [Global Input App library](https://github.com/global-input/global-input-react) for achieving mobile integration.

 ### How to Run
 Upon downloading the example (```git clone https://github.com/global-input/content-transfer-example```), run the following command in the project folder.